 Where was I?
 Oh right, keeping my thoughts busy while my generous benefactor emotionally manipulates his partner.
 Ah, but he hates to go, I’m hearing him say, so that solves things.
 Hmm, should I rest my head on the steering wheel, or bang my head on it?

 She doesn’t look like she’s buying it, though.
 I don’t know, I could be projecting.
 She looks smart, like she can make up her own mind.
-Unless he withheld something major from me, which I really doubt, he is not pitching her a terribly attractive plan here.
+Unless he withheld something major from me, which I really doubt, he doesn’t have a terribly attractive pitch here.